 Golf is an asymmetric sport, extremely repetitive, and forces in the wrong places will break down tissue.
 Changing those forces and increasing movement in those parts of the body that are restricted will decrease bodily wear and tear.
-Furthermore, rotation in the hips are critical for the golf swing, and there is almost always a lack of rotation through one side of our body at various joints.

 Tyler is Titleist Performance Institute (TPI) Level 1 Certified.
 Come see Tyler to diagnose the cause of your pain and discomfort to get you back in ready condition for the spring greens!
-A few sessions may be all that is between your current game and a more consistent, efficient swing.
+A few sessions may be all that is between your current game and a more consistent, pain-free swing.

 Creating an efficient swing by identifying physical limitations